Table of Contents

 - Intravenous amphotericin B, or intravenous or oral voriconazole

 Coccidioidomycosis, commonly called Valley Fever, is a fungal infection caused by either Coccidioides immitis or Coccidioides posadasii.
-These fungi, or molds, grow in soil found in the southwestern United States, Mexico, and Central and South America.
+These fungi grow in soil found in the southwestern United States, Mexico, and Central and South America.
 You get infected by breathing fungal particles (spores) into your lungs, where the infection starts.

 In people with healthy immune systems, coccidioidomycosis involves mild to moderate lung problems.
 In those with weakened immune systems, it can cause more serious lung problems and also spread to other areas, including the skin, bones, lining of the brain and spinal cord, and lymph nodes.